nathanberry97/retrodate.playdate/README.md

 ## Linting and formatting

-> Pre-commit hooks are being used for code formatting and GitHub Actions are
+> Pre-commit hooks are being used for code formatting
-> used for linting and testing

 To use the pre-commit hooks, install the pre-commit package and luarocks: